apollographql/graphql-tag/README.md

 You can easily explore GraphQL ASTs on [astexplorer.net](https://astexplorer.net/#/drYr8X1rnP/1).

-This package is the way to pass queries
+This package is the way to pass queries into [Apollo Client](https://github.com/apollostack/apollo-client).
+If you're building a GraphQL client, you can use it too!

 ### Why use this?